estuary/flow/site/docs/guides/create-dataflow.md

 1. Find the tile for your desired data destination and click **Materialization**.

    The page populates with the properties required for that connector.
-  More details are on each connector are provided in the [connectors reference](../reference/Connectors/materialization-connectors/README.md).
+   More details on each connector are provided in the [connectors reference](../reference/Connectors/materialization-connectors/README.md).

 2. Choose a unique name for your materialization like you did when naming your capture; for example, `acmeCo/myFirstMaterialization`.